 As part of the local celebrations Romford Scouts put on a display of Scouting in Raphael Park.
 This included a trek cart race in which teams of Senior Scouts raced to a start line with a trek cart loaded with pioneering gear and rucksacks, constructed a (partly prefabricated) bridge, dismantled the trek cart and carried it over the bridge together with the rucksacks, dismantled the bridge, re-assembled and loaded the trek cart and raced to a finish line.
 Teams accomplished this in less than fifteen minutes.
-Wolf Cubs, Scouts and Rovers also took part and our entire display lasted 11/2-2 hours.
-A chain of beacons around the country was lit on Coronation night, and we were responsible for the Romford beacon in Bedfords Park.
-We also sold 1686 official Coronation programmes locally.
+Wolf Cubs, Scouts and Rovers also took part and our entire display lasted 11⁄2-2 hours.